syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 {% endtabs %}

-## Zooming the Chart Area
+## Zooming the Plot Area

-Zooming the chart area can be achieved by pinch zooming, and also using the properties `ZoomFactor` and `ZoomPosition`.
+Zooming the plot area can be achieved by pinch zooming, and also using the properties `ZoomFactor` and `ZoomPosition`.

 ### Pinch Zooming